Announcements & News

 Defense cannot return extra point

-1. Coin flip will determine who starts with the ball/which end each team is defending.
+1. Coin flip will determine who starts with the ball/which ends each team is defending.

-1. Three offensive players must be on the line of scrimmage before a play is started.
+1. Three offensive players must be on the line of scrimmage before a play starts.

 1. Flags may not be wrapped or tied to a player.